-MR. RAMONTITO E. GARCIA MR. EDGAR JOHN A. GARCIA MR. ARLO A. G. SARMIENTO MR. GIL A. GARCIA II MR. CHARLES SYLVESTRE A. GARCIA MR. EMIL ANDRE M. GARCIA MR. JOSE MARKO G. SARMIENTO
+MR. RAMONTITO E. GARCIA

+MR. ARLO ANGELO G. SARMIENTO

+MR. GIL A. GARCIA II

+MR. CHARLES SYLVESTRE A. GARCIA

+MR. EMIL ANDRE M. GARCIA

+MR. JOSE MARKO G. SARMIENTO

+MS. BRIGETTE CECILE N. GARCIA

-MR. CARMELO MARIA LUZA BAUTISTA MR. ROGELIO Q. LIM MR. JOSE CARLITOS G. CRUZ ATTY.
-LAURENCE R. ROGERO
+MR. CARMELO MARIA LUZA BAUTISTA MR. JOSE CARLITOS G. CRUZ ATTY.
+JOSE M. LAYUG, JR. MR. JOSEPH LEE SULLIVAN

-The profiles of the candidates to the Board are found on pages 14 to 18 of this Information Statement.
-For further reference and examination of the Stockholders, a summary of the business, professional experience for the past five (5) years are also provided in the Information Statement.
-Stockholders will be given the opportunity to elect directors for 2021-2022 individually through the cumulative voting process.
+The profiles of the candidates to the Board are found on pages 14 to 17 of this Information Statement.
+For further reference and examination of the Stockholders, a summary of the business and professional experience for the past five (5) years of the candidates are also provided in the Information Statement.
+Stockholders will be given the opportunity to elect the directors for 2022-2023 individually through the cumulative voting process.
 Stockholders will be asked to cast their votes in absentia through the online voting portal or by proxy.

-- 8. Ratification of all Acts and Resolutions of the Board of Directors and Management Adopted for Fiscal Year 2020.
-The Stockholders will be asked to ratify and confirm all acts, transactions and resolutions of the Board of Directors and Management in connection with the performance and operations of the Corporation. - 9.
-Readopt the 2020 Stockholders' Resolutions Approving the Amendments to the Amended By-Laws.
-To rectify the delays encountered by the Corporation in filing the application for the amendment of the Corporation's Amended By-Laws within six (6) months from the Stockholders' approval in 2020, the Stockholders will be asked to readopt the resolutions in the 2020 Annual Stockholders Meeting approving the amendments to the Amended By-Laws of the Vivant.

-- 10. Other Matters that may properly be brought before the meeting.
+- 8. Ratification of all Acts and Resolutions of the Board of Directors and Management Adopted for Fiscal Year 2021.
+The Stockholders will be asked to ratify and confirm all acts, transactions, and resolutions of the Board of Directors and Management in connection with the performance and operations of the Corporation. - 9.
+Other Matters that may properly be brought before the meeting.
 Stockholders may raise other relevant matters not included as an item in the Agenda.
-If such matters may be properly taken up in the meeting, Stockholders may be requested to consider the same. - 11.
+If such matters may be properly taken up in the meeting, Stockholders may be requested to consider the same. - 10.
 Adjournment.
 After all business to be conducted at the Meeting has been considered, the Chairman will declare the Meeting concluded.